Nisha Sharma is a Fellow at Youth Leaders for Clear Air Fellowship by Clean Air Fund in the collaboration with Pravah.

 The ongoing construction here produces an immense amount of pollution.
 It will generate so much dust that will be mixed with air and in the form of acid rain, it pollutes air, water, and soil.

 And the most important thing is the usage of single used plastic.
 People consume a huge amount of single used plastic and it’s difficult to compose it so unfortunately, it got burned which produces harmful gases.

 What problems does your project solve?
 Briefly describe your efforts to address the issue.

-people are not aware of the whole concept of air pollution and how many ways it occurs .also what are the policies the government implement to reduce Delhi’s pollution and we don’t see any difference. my main goal is to educate my targeted audience so they will be more aware of the issue and consider it a serious problem.
+People are not aware of the whole concept of air pollution and how many ways it occurs.
+And also, what are the policies the government implement to reduce Delhi’s pollution but we don’t see any difference.
+My main goal is to educate my targeted audience so they will be more aware of the issue and consider it a serious problem.

 Also, bad lifestyle choices are a big problem and that generate a lot of waste so my project helps my audience to identify their lifestyle choices to see how much carbon footprint they produce and try to reduce as much as possible.

 - SDG 3: Good health and Wellbeing

 What motivates you to work towards the long term sustainability of the environment?

 As we all know we have limited resources and we should sustain our environment for the future lb but humans have unlimited wants and to make them satisfied we need to consume a lot of things that produce tons of waste.